Have you ever wondered how to tell a real diamond? How do you know if a diamond is real or fake?

 Ask an expert if you can’t tell a real diamond from a fake diamond

 If you’re passing our showroom in Ryde, feel welcome to drop.
 We’ll be glad to test your ‘fake diamond’ to see if it is real.
 We test third-party ‘diamonds’ often.
-If your gemstone is real, or not, we can set your stone into one of our designs.
+If your gemstone is genuine, or not, we can set your stone into one of our designs.
 We must, however, identify your stone before any work starts.
 Please just get in touch for a quote to set your stone into one of our many settings.

 Gemstone diamond lookalikes